rhalbersma/dctl/README.md

       make
       make test

-The build will take about 35 seconds on a single 3.2 Ghz Intel i7 core.
+The build will take about 35 seconds on a single 3.2 GHz Intel i7 core.
 You can speed up the build with a `make -j N` on a system supporting up to `N` (hyper)threads.
 To completely regenerate the test-suite's build solution, simply delete the entire `dctl/build/` directory and rerun the above commands.
 To only rebuild and rerun the test-suite, simply type

       make clean
       make